juanrloaiza/data-science-portfolio/README.md

 ### Kaggle competitions

 * [Disaster tweets competition](kaggle_competitions/nlp_disaster): Supervised learning challenge to classify tweets and identifying whether they refer to a real disaster or not.
 Involves using NLP preprocessing and analysis, supervised machine learning models, and training a neural network for binary classification.

+---

+If you are interested in these projects or my academic work, visit my [academic website](https://juanrloaiza.github.io/academic/en/) or write to me at [juan.loaiza@urosario.edu.co](mailto:juan.loaiza@urosario.edu.co).